Dave MacDonald, ever the mechanic, works with the crew to build the new King Cobra-Lang Cooper. That's Olympia Brewery heir

 Photo courtesy of Dave Friedman

-The finished product.
-This is how the just completed King Cobra Lang-Cooper looked for its maiden race at Phoenix International
+The finished product!
+This is how the just completed King Cobra Lang-Cooper looked for its debut race at Phoenix International

 Raceway in April 1964.
 In this race Dave beat out Skip Hudson, Bobby Unser, Chuck Parsons, Ken Miles, Lothar Motschenbacher,

-George Folmer, Jerry Titus, Ed Leslie & many other great drivers to score the Lang Cooper's first-ever victory.
-Chief mechanic Wally
+George Folmer, Jerry Titus, Ed Leslie & many others to score the Lang Cooper's first-ever victory.
+Below: Chief mechanic Wally

-Peat (R) and car owner Craig Lang (L) button the car up before heading to the starting grid.
-Photo Dave Friedman
+Peat (R) & car owner Craig Lang (L) prepare the car for the starting grid while Charlie Agapou is to the left.
+Photo Friedman

 Dave MacDonald and the Carroll Shelby Lang King Cobra